brilliantlabsAR/docs/frame/building-apps-sdk.md

 async frame.bluetooth.wait_for_data(timeout: float = 30.0) -> bytes
 ```

-Blocks until data has been received from Frame via `frame.bluetooth.send()`.
+Blocks until data has been received from Frame [via `frame.bluetooth.send()`](/frame/building-apps-bluetooth-specs/#sending-data).
 This is used for example when waiting for Frame to transmit data from a photo or audio.

-TODO: link to documentation for sending data
 This waits for bluetooth send data, not `print()` statements.
 If you want to send data beyond what fits in the MTU, then you can send data in multiple chunks by prepending each chunk with `\001` (0x01) and sending a final chunk with `\002` (0x02).
 You can optionally include the total chunk count in the final message for reliability checking (for example, if you send 3 chunks, then the final message should be `\0023`).

 * `timeout` *(float)*: The maximum number of seconds to wait for data.
 Defaults to 30 seconds.